-Additionally they are the same gender, which is a requirement for identical births (minus those suffering bizarre gene issues such as 3 sex chromosomes which is entirely too complicated and rare to deal with here), they have the same blood type, and exhibit close personal phenotypes.
-We see these in physical form, i.e. looks, weight, height, facial dimensions, hair swirl, teeth eruption which is mirror, hair and eye color et. al..
+Additionally, they are the same gender, which is a requirement for identical births (minus the exception to the rule for those suffering bizarre gene issues, such as 3 sex chromosomes, which all is entirely too complicated and rare a subject to deal with here); they have the same blood type; and they exhibit close personal phenotypes.
+We see these in physical form, i.e. looks, weight, height, facial dimensions, hair swirl, teeth eruption which is mirrored, hair and eye color et. al..
 Identical twins do not necessarily share the same fingerprints or birthmarks (although they may be similar).

 I learned this all very quickly through my searching for answers, and my own parroted errors, that twin zygosity and the genetic components that surround identical twinning are marked with questions and not answers.
 And, yes, I spoke to the actual experts on twinning at a renowned hospital – they were very clear on how little is actually understood regarding twins.

-Common rhetoric we usually heard was and is almost totally wrong or merely the conflation of a half-truth.
-Failing to see the complex nature of cellular division, interruption, environmental change, rare occurrences and a myriad of other super scientific happenings — like genetic chimeras! – we are stuck with a lot of unknowns regarding probability of identical twin conception.
+The common rhetoric we usually heard was and is almost totally wrong or merely the conflation of a half-truth.
+Failing to see the complex nature of the cellular division, interruption, environmental change, rare occurrences and a myriad of other super scientific happenings — like genetic chimeras! – we are stuck with a lot of unknowns regarding the probability of identical twin conception.
 And although people may act like they know what’s going on, it’s mostly people repeating what they’ve heard.

-All of that aside, my mother does genealogy and we have a vast cornucopia of identical and fraternal twins in our family on both sides of my gene-pool.
+All of that aside, my mother is a genealogist and we have a vast cornucopia of identical and fraternal twins in our family on both sides of my gene-pool.
 Something like 17 known sets or more.
 My maternal grandfather was an identical twin as well — and I have fraternal triplet cousins.
 And so we add the other factor of nature – that perhaps twinning itself may not be rare but surviving identical twinings are, perhaps, the real anomaly.

 Nobody really knows the answer…